Title

 Children under 13 may attend PG-13 movies only if accompanied by a parent or adult, with strict penalties for theaters that fail to comply with this regulation.

-Children below 13 years of age may be admitted only if accompanied by a parent or an adult.
+Yes, children below 13 years of age may be admitted to PG-13 movies provided they are accompanied by a parent or an adult.

-The MTRCB will impose sanctions on theater owners who violate this provision and other provisions of the Implementing Rules and Regulations, though specific sanctions are not detailed in the circular.
+The Board will impose sanctions on theater owners who violate the provision and other provisions of the implementing rules and regulations.

 Analyze Cases Smarter, Faster